Typing weird symbols

 How I input characters not visible on my keyboard varies by platform.

 NB Windows is, AFAICT, simply taking the piss here.
 Straight and curly quotes are entered by numerical codes.
 I could possibly define better custom shortcuts using PowerToys Keyboard Manager utility.
 Or automate it away using typographical macros.
-Or edit the document in question from some other OS.
+Or edit the document in question from some other OS, which TBH seems like the best option.

 .
 NB the default characters it searches over for me are not useful.
-Configure it to have more useful characters.
+I recommend configuring it to contain more useful characters.

 1.1 Quotes, apostrophes